StevenBlack/hosts/readme.md

 `hosts` file, and place its update url in `update.info`.
 The `updateHostsFile.py` routine will automatically refresh the `hosts` file from source each time a new amalgamated file is generated.

+You might consider adding the (huge) file from [hosts-file.net](http://hosts-file.net).
+That source is not included here because it is very large (300,000+ entries) and doesn't display the level of curation activity I expect.

 ## How do I incorporate my own hosts?